 For the assignment of fragment structures to a precursor ion in the process of creating structurally characterized product ion spectra, it is extremely beneficial to have high-resolution spectra since the accurate m/z values of precursor and product ions greatly reduce the number of possible molecular formulas for fragment structures.
 Also, the determination of the structural arrangement for the elucidated molecule benefits from exact mass measurements by constraining the elemental composition of the elucidated molecule and consistently validating the calculated mass of recognized fragment structures and accurate m/z values of precursor and product ions.

 Structure and substructure searches are useful features for retrieving library entries with specific structural moieties. mzCloud allows tailored substructural searches by applying various search rules.
-Alternatively, functional groups in query structures can be formally substituted using substituent symbol “R” to retrieve common structural scaffolds.
+Alternatively, substructure searches can find groups of potentially fragmetationally related compounds.
 Because fragmentation mechanisms on rings significantly differ from acyclic moieties, searching substructures that exactly match the ring membership and have the best overlap with library structures can further refine the search results.
-In doing so, the Substructure Best Match and Substructure Match Ring Bonds options available in mzCloud yield structures, which are mass spectrometrically reasonable.
+In doing so, the Substructure Match Ring Bonds options available in mzCloud yield structures, which are mass spectrometrically reasonable.

 In addition to neutral molecules, fragment structures, including protonated, deprotonated and adduct molecules, are also supported throughout the mzCloud databases.
 The integrated structure editor allows fragment structures to be drawn and searched in libraries.
 The peaks of reference spectra are also annotated with fragments.
 Isotope-labeled compounds are supported as well.